 **Helpful tips and common mistakes

 Pound cake actually got its name from the ingredients.
-Originally, it was made with a pound each of sugar, butter, flour and eggs.
+Originally, it was made with a pound each of sugar, butter, flour, and eggs.
 All that butter and sugar produce a moist, dense dessert that's not overly sweet but just sweet enough.
-Add ricotta to the mix and you have a lighter cake with still the moist quality.
+Add ricotta to the mix and you have a lighter cake that's incredibly moist.

-Whipped cream was served with the dessert and finished with fresh berries.
-I even had a little extra batter to turn them into individual portions.
-The ricotta pound cake is delicious on its own but the cool cream and fresh berries add extra elements to the dessert to make it extra special.
+The lemon ricotta pound cake is delicious on its own but the lemon glaze makes it extra special.
 Easy to prepare and stays moist several days later, my kind of dessert!